 any epithelial tissue, nervous tissue, cartilage, red bone marrow, spleen

 2. How lymphatic tissue varies in its distribution and organization in various parts of the body.
+Give examples.

 Lymphatic tissue varies in distribution by being localized and concentrated in regions near to potential invasion sites for micro-organisms (in the lamina propria of mucous membranes, and in lymph nodes along the lymphatic vessel drainage channels.
 There is also more lymphatic tissue in the head and trunk and less in the limbs.